CollinEstes/docker-networking-example/README.md

 docker-compose up
 ```

-Should not see an connection errors as the example node process is connecting to rethinkdb running in a seperate container by using it's container name
+Should not see any connection errors as the example node process is connecting to rethinkdb running in a seperate container by using it's container name.

+I created this to test docker-osx implmentations to see if docker bridge networked containers resolve connections by container names.